malb/m4rie/README.md

     autoreconf --install

-Then follow the instructions in the file INSTALL.
+Then do the usual

+    ./configure
+    make
+    make check

+For details see the instructions in the file INSTALL.
+Note that if your system does not have `autoreconf` installed, you can download release tarballs from [drone.io](https://drone.io/bitbucket.org/malb/m4rie/files) which can be built and installed without it.

 # Documentation #